ramashishmaurya/Project-Customer-Segmentation-for-Personalized-Banking-Services/README.md

 # 🧠 Customer Segmentation for Personalized Banking Services

-This project demonstrates how a global-level bank (like Goldman Sachs) can use **data analytics and machine learning** to segment customers and offer personalized banking services using data-driven insights.
+This project provides an end-to-end solution to segment banking customers based on their behavior and spending patterns using machine learning, and visualizes these insights using **Power BI** and **Streamlit**.
+It helps banks like **Goldman Sachs** offer tailored financial services.

 ---